ShayanParsai/Casino-Royale/README.md

 # Dice Generator
-Dice with either 6 or 12 sides, prints your current date/time at start and end of program
+Dice with either 6 or 12 sided dice

-V4 Update: JFrame login window with pre-set username and password
+V4 Update: login window with pre-set username and password

+V5 Update: Dicer UI with all previous functions attached

 * Username: Test
 * Password: Test